What is Spousal Maintenance?

 Spousal maintenance payments are intended to meet a party’s reasonable and necessary living expenses for their ongoing self-support, in particular during proceedings.

-There are implications for having an order for spousal maintenance which may permit a party to return to Court in the future to vary that Order, even many years later.
+There are implications for having an order for spousal maintenance which may permit a party to return to court to vary that order, even many years later.